xddq/haskell-simple-todo/README.md

   [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple)
 looks decent, but we have no experience with any library so this is just a guess.
-- Figure out how to parse "partial data" for todos.
-E.g. How can we use aeson to update a todo that just has a "text" attribute set, or just has a "done" attribute set.
-See ./app/Main.hs l:73.

 Created by @vimpostor and @xddq in between the talks at ZuriHac 23 to at least get our feet wet with some Haskell :p.